OSS-Java-Seminar-2023/CarPazar/README.md

 ### Ratings

 Each seller has a rating ranging between 1.0 and 5.0.
 We highly recommend leaving a review on the seller's profile after a car purchase to help create a safer and more trustworthy trading environment.
-Reviews must contain a rating, but the reason is optional.
-As mentioned earlier, actively engaging in reviews can potentially elevate your standard profile to a premium one if you currently don't have a premium profile.
+Good ratings will give you trust within CarPazar community.

 ### Listings